 One Partner, One Back Office System

-When searching for a parking management vendor, Greeley was attracted to Passport’s ability to integrate parking with other areas of its transportation ecosystem, such as transit.
+When searching for a parking management vendor, Greeley was attracted to Passport’s ability to integrate parking with other areas of its transportation ecosystem.
 Having one vendor to manage it all allows for Greeley’s vision to become a reality.

 “My advice to other municipalities is to look for a good partner that is going to be receptive.
 Passport has filled that gap for us.” – Will Jones, Public Works Deputy Director, City of Greeley